-INTRODUCTION 1
+INTRODUCTION .
+1

 1. About this report

 2. General outline of Austria's national policy on nuclear safety 1

+A DOLCH E DV.
+A DOLCH E DEVIEW ^

-ARTICLE BY ARTICLE REVIEW م
+ARTICLE BY ARTICLE REVIEW

-Article 6 (Existing Nuclear Installations) 2
+Article 6 (Existing nuclear installations)

-6.1 Institute of Atomic and Subatomar Physics (former Atominstitut) 2
+6.1 Institute of Atomic and Subatomic Physics (Atominstitut- ATI) 2

-Article 7 (Legislative and Regulatory Framework)
+Article 7 (Legislative and regulatory framework) 3

-7.1 Law Prohibiting the Use of Nuclear Fission for Energy Purposes, Constitutional Law on a Nuclear-fre
+7.1 Law Prohibiting the Use of Nuclear Fission for Energy Purposes, Constitutional Law on a "Nuclear-free ee

-Austria
+Austria"

 7.2 Radiation Protection and Nuclear Safety Legislation

-7.2.2 General Radiation Protection Ordinance
+7.2.1 Radiation Protection Act

-7.2.3 Ordinance for Interventions in case of Radiological Emergencies and in Case of Lasting Exposure 4
+7.2.3 Ordinance for Interventions in Case of Radiological Emergencies and in Case of Lasting Exposure

 7.2.4 Ordinance on the Shipment of Radioactive Waste 2009

 7.2.5 Other Radiation Protection Ordinances

+Radiation Protection Ordinance for Applications in Medicine

+Radiation Protection Ordinance for Air Crew 5

+Ordinance for Naturally Occurring Radioactive Material

-7.3 Nuclear Non-Proliferation Act.
+7.3 Nuclear Non-Proliferation Act

-7.4 Act on the Carriage of Dangerous Goods7.5 Regulation on Nuclear Safety - European Nuclear Safety Directive
+7.4 Act on the Transport of Dangerous Goods 6

-7.6 The licensing system and the inspection, assessment and enforcement process governing the safety of 5
+7.5 The licensing system and the inspection, assessment and enforcement process governing the safety of

-nuclear installations 6
+nuclear installations

-7.7 Radioactive Substances, Nuclear Fuels and Radiation Emitting Devices
+7.0 Radioactive Substances, Nuclear Fuels and Radiation Emitting Devices

-7.8 Regulation of Transport 7

-Article 8 (Regulatory Body) 8
+Article 8 (Regulatory body)

 8.1 The Federal Ministry of Agriculture, Forestry, Environment and Water Management

-8.2 The Federal Ministry of Science and Research

-8.3 The Federal Ministry of the Interior
+8.2 The Federal Ministry of Science and Research 8.3 The Federal Ministry of the Interior

-8.4 Other authorities 9
+8.4 Other authorities

 Article 9 (Responsibility of the license holder)

-9.1 Nuclear Third Party Liability 11
+9.1 Nuclear Third Party Liability

-Article 10 (Priority to safety) 12
+Article 10 (Priority to safety) .
+12

 Article 11 (Financial and human resources) 13

-Article 12 (Human factors) 13
+Article 12 (Human factors) .
+13

-Article 13 (Quality assurance) 13
+Article 13 (Quality assurance) .
+13

-Article 14 (Assessment and verification of safety) 13
+Article 14 (Assessment and verification of safety)

-Article 15 (Radiation Protection) 13
+Article 15 (Radiation protection)

+•

-Article 16 (Emergency Preparedness) .
-15
+Article 16 (Emergency preparedness)

-16.1 National emergency arrangements.

 16.2 Radiation Monitoring Systems

-Article 17 (Siting) 17
+Article 17 (Siting)

-Article 18 (Design and Construction) 17
+Article 18 (Design and construction)

 Article 19 (Operation) 18

-ACTIVITIES AND ACHIEVEMENTS REGARDING THE IMPROVEMENT OF ~~
+ACTIVITIES AND ACHIEVEMENTS REGARDING THE IMPROVEMENT OF

-SAFETY
+SAFETY 20

-Major achievements and changes since CNS Review Conference 2008 20
+Major achievements and changes since CNS Review Conference 2011 20

-ANNEXES 21

-Bilateral Agreements in the Field of Nuclear Safety and Radiation Protection

-Diawiai Agreenenis in the rich of muchan Safety and Naulauoli rioteculoli 41
+ANNEXES 21 Bilateral Agreements in the Field of Nuclear Safety and Radiation Protection Multilateral Agreements in the Field of Nuclear Safety and Radiation Protection